pagopa/io-app/README.md

 ## Design System
 The interface for the entire application was built using [NativeBase](https://docs-v2.nativebase.io/), a component library first developed for React Native.
 Although it was quite useful in the early stages, the significant API changes between `2.x` and `3.x` versions made upgrading the library very expensive.
 For this reason, we have been gradually rolling out a new library of custom components that utilizes React Native's latest APIs since Q1 2023.

-The new library is available via the `io-app-design-system` library ([Github repository](https://github.com/pagopa/io-app-design-system/))
+The new library is available via the [`io-app-design-system`](https://github.com/pagopa/io-app-design-system/) external library.

 In the meantime, there are two complementary and simultaneous activities going on in the application:
 - The partial (or complete) rewriting of legacy screens to deprecate NativeBase and remove it from the codebase.